 The Graduate Student Council is an organization open to all graduate students.
 Meetings are designed to discuss problems common to graduate students and propose their administrative solutions.
 Probably the most attractive aspect of the GSC is its ability to initiate administrative changes favorable to graduate students.
 GSC appoints representatives to a number of Faculty Senate standing committees and to the Graduate Council.
 A second and related goal of the GSC is to provide an environment in which contact with graduate students in other disciplines is expanded.
 Above all, the GSC is concerned with enriching the academic and personal lives of its members.
-The council can be reached at www.marshall.edu/qsc.
+The council can be reached through the Graduate College office in Huntington.